 Causes, risk factors and prevention

-Color blindness is due to a lack of a specific dye in the nerve cells that distinguish colors.
-The lack of dye in turn is due to genetic reasons.
-Dyes are light-sensitive chemicals.
+Eye nerve cells contains dyes, which are are light-sensitive chemicals.
+Color blindness occur due to the lack of a specific dye in the nerve cells that can distinguish colors.
+This in turn is due to genetic reasons.

 The cells that “see” the colors are located in the retina and are called cone cells or cones.
-Very rarely, color blindness may be due to damage to these cells.
+Very rarely, color blindness may occur due to damage to these cells.

 Some diseases and conditions, such as diabetes, glaucoma, Parkinson’s disease, macular degeneration, leukemia, etc., as well as some medications, can cause an inability to see one or another color shade.